sablier-labs/docs/docs/solana/accounts-and-flows/02-merkle-instant.md

 ## Airdrop Token Flow

-The airdrop token flow begins when the campaign creator funds the campaign's associated token account.
+The airdrop token flow begins when the campaign creator funds the campaign's ATA.
 Once funded and the campaign has started, eligible recipients can claim their tokens.
 The campaign creator can clawback any remaining tokens after the campaign expires.
 The following diagrams illustrate how tokens move between accounts when each instruction is executed.

 ### `create_campaign` Instruction

-This instruction creates the campaign account and its associated token account (ATA), but does not perform the airdrop token transfer.
+This instruction creates the campaign account and its ATA, but does not perform the airdrop token transfer.
 The campaign creator must fund the campaign ATA in a separate transaction after campaign creation.
 After that, the campaign ATA will hold all tokens available for distribution to eligible recipients.

 ### `claim` Instruction